opprDev/theme-animated-slider/README.md

 <img src="assets/CSS_Animated_Flexslider_small.png" alt="QR CODE" width="25%">

- Feature List:
+### Feature List

--Customizeable slider, where mostly everything can be tuned to the customer´s need.
+- Customizeable slider, where mostly everything can be tuned to the customer´s need.

--Smooth performance.
+- Smooth performance.

--Easily adaptable to any website
+-Easily adaptable to any website.

--custom Fade in and out times
+- Custom Fade in and out times.

--Editable Slider direction
+- Editable Slider direction.

--Supports a fixed background
+- Supports a fixed background.

--Easily adaptable font size and and type.
+- Easily adaptable font size and and type.

--Include X Months of support by CalliTech.
+- Include X Months of support by CalliTech.

+### Project Information

+##### Date

+11/01/2016

 ##### Authors